pontuspalmenas/kong-demo-oidc-request-callout/README.md

 ```
 3. Create a new DP in Konnect to get the certificate.
 4. Put certificate and key in `certs/tls.crt` and `tls.key` respectively.
-5. Start Kong GW and all backends with `task compose`
+5. Start Kong GW and all backends with `docker compose up --build`